systemli/userli/hugo/content/installation/finalize.md

 ## Cronjobs

-Some cronjobs are needed in order to run regular tasks:
+Some cronjobs are needed in order to run regular tasks.
+As Userli does not have write permissions at Dovecot's maildir (usually this directory belongs to the system user `vmail`) you have to use a [script](https://github.com/systemli/ansible-role-userli/blob/master/templates/userli-maildirs-remove.sh.j2) to delete a  maildir from a removed Userli account:

-	# Daily purge data from deleted mail users
+	# Daily create lists of removed mail accounts
-	@daily userli cd /path/to/userli && bin/console app:users:remove -q
+	@daily userli cd /path/to/userli && bin/console app:users:remove --list --env=prod >/usr/local/share/userli/maildirs-remove.txt

+	# Daily delete maildirs of removed accounts
+	@daily /usr/local/bin/userli-maildirs-remove.sh

 	# Daily unlink old redeemed vouchers
 	@daily userli cd /path/to/userli && bin/console app:voucher:unlink